Real Club de la Puerta de Hierro: Early days

 The sport of polo was relatively new to Western Europeans; in 1872, the Marquess of Torre Soto founded the "Jerez Polo Club" in Jerez de la Frontera while The Hurlingham Club published the official rules in 1873.
 The Duke of Tamames, who had been educated in England, was also one of the main pioneers of polo in Spain.
 Another important factor in the popularisation of the game was the great amount of business that British entrepreneurs were involved with in Spain, mainly transportation, sherry and mining i.e. Río Tinto, Osborne Group or González Byass.
 This common exposure to the British 'passe-temps' and colonies introduced in Spain not only polo but also golf and tennis.

 Young Alfonso XII, who had studied at Sandhurst, commissioned his admired equestrian teacher colonel Hamley to issue him with the newly published rules of Hurlingham.
-The king played polo up until his premature death in 1885, establishing the sport definitely amongst the upper classes of Spain.
+The king played polo up until his premature death in 1885, establishing the sport definitively amongst the upper classes of Spain.
 With the closure of the pitch at Casa de Campo as a result of the king's death, his close group of friends started playing polo in a large grassland in what is now Moratalaz in 1893.
 This group of enthusiasts comprised the dukes of Arión and Santoña and the marquesses of Larios, Villamejor and San Felices de Aragón.